A DOSE OF REALITY THE U.S. MILITARY COMMUNITY AND FAMILIES

 If You Suspect a Military Community Member You Know is at Risk

-With more than 40 percent of U.S. opioid deaths involving a prescription, it’s important to pay attention to possible dangers and always take medications responsibly.
-It is not uncommon for veterans to turn to substance abuse as a method for coping with stress.
+With more than 40 percent of U.S. opioid deaths involving a prescription, it’s important to pay attention to possible dangers associated with taking prescription opioids.
+It is not uncommon for veterans to become addicted to prescription opioids after taking them with chronic pain and the stress associated with it.
 This can lead to a lack of interest in spending time with family or friends, partaking in once-loved hobbies, and achieving personal goals and dreams.
 If you suspect that you or a military community member you know is suffering from opioid misuse, you can:

 - Talk with your health care professional or prescribing doctor.
 If you’re concerned about a family member or friend, urge them to talk to their prescribing medical professional.